Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 #### What did you struggle with?

 * Conda installing packages on the HPC is taking >1hour each.
 It is excrutiating.
-Asked Lottie if we are doing something wrong, or if the HPC is just slow today.
+Lottie says HPC is just slow today.
 * We do not have access to conda envs that the other creates.
 This is inconvenient.
-Asked Lottie if we can share envs.
-Awaiting response
+We are running a batch file to create a shared env
+* Can't get the environment to work with sklearn.

 #### What would you like to work on next week?